amicable's resources for separated parents over the summer

 The best blogs for separated parents

-There are a huge range of blogs about parenting post-divorce with some providing practical tips and others sharing stories of their own experiences.
+There is a huge range of blogs about parenting post-divorce with some providing practical tips and others sharing stories of their own experiences.
 We wanted to share a list of useful blogs that will help you find your feet as a divorced parent and give you the tools to plan ahead (especially for the summer holidays).

 amicable’s blog